Please click on the link below to pay online:

 - Warning signs will be posted indicating that safety cameras to monitor vehicle speeds are in operation, two cameras at each school.

-- A warning period of 30 days will be in effect once the cameras are in operation where warnings will be issued to the owner of vehicles.
+- A warning period of 30 days was in effect once the cameras were in operation where warnings were issued to the owner of vehicles.
+The warning periods have ended.

 - After the 30-day warning period, the registered owner of a vehicle shall be liable for a monetary civil penalty imposed if such vehicle is found to be traveling at speeds of at least 11 miles per hour above the posted school crossing zone or highway work zone speed limit within such school crossing zone or highway work zone, while such zone is active.